40net-cloud/fortinet-azure-solutions/FortiGate/AzureVirtualWAN/README.md

 On this webpage we have created different scenarios on how to integrate FortiGate and Microsoft Azure Virtual WAN.
 All of these scenarios can be deployed using the associated ARM template into your Azure Subscription.
 Once connected and configured there is a webpage contained on this github that will convert the JSON configuration provided by Microsoft Azure Virtual WAN into a FortiGate VPN configuration that you can copy and paste into your device.

-* Scenario 1 : FortiGate branch connection into Virtual HUB
+* Scenario 1 : FortiGate branch connection into Virtual HUB using Azure VPN Gateway

+* Scenario 2 : FortiGate integration inside Azure Virtual WAN HUB
-* Scenario 2 : FortiGate branch connection into Virtual HUB with peered VNETs secured by a FortiGate Active/Passive cluster
+* Scenario 3 : FortiGate  integration inside Azure Virtual WAN HUB with additional Cloud Security Services Hub for publishing services to Internet
-* Scenario 3 : FortiGate branch connection into Virtual HUB and onto a Virtual HUB in a different region with a FortiGate branch connected
+* Scenario 4 : FortiGate branch connection into Virtual HUB with peered VNETs secured by a FortiGate Active/Passive cluster
-* Scenario 4 : FortiGate branch connection into FortiGate in Azure using Virtual WAN to connect to different regions across the Microsoft global network
+* Scenario 5 : FortiGate  integration inside Azure Virtual WAN HUB with additional Cloud Security Services Hub for publishing services to Internet and SDWAN/VPN Services Hub for VPN connectivity

 ## Deployment